-12 Therefore, as God's chosen ones, holy and beloved, put on hearts of compassion, kindness, humility, gentleness, patience; 13 bearing with one another and forgiving each other, if anyone should have a complaint against another-just as the Christ3 forgave you, so you also must do.
-14 And above all these things put on love, which is the bond of perfection.4
+12 Therefore, as God's chosen ones, holy and beloved, put on hearts of compassion, kindness, humility, gentleness, patience; 13 bearing with one another and forgiving each other, if anyone should have a complaint against another-just as the Christ forgave you, so you also must do.
+14 And above all these things put on love, which is the bond of perfection.

-15 Let the peace of God5 rule in your hearts, into which also you were called in one body; and be thankful.
+15 Let the peace of God rule in your hearts, into which also you were called in one body; and be thankful.

-16 Let the Word of Christ dwell in you richly as you teach and admonish one another with all wisdom, and as you sing with grace in your heart to the Lord,6 with psalms and hymns and spiritual songs.7
+16 Let the Word of Christ dwell in you richly as you teach and admonish one another with all wisdom, and as you sing with grace in your heart to the Lord, in Heaven-there will only be true disciples of Sovereign Jesus.